This blog post honors the magnificent teachings of Acharya Shunya in her book,

 Join us for a Special Diwali/Lakshmi Celebration

-Kickstart your Diwali celebration with lots of lights, dance, treats, yoga postures, lotus mudras, and poses that flow through the Ramayana Epic.
+Kickstart your Diwali celebration with lights, dance, treats, yoga postures, lotus mudras, and poses that flow through the Ramayana Epic.

 From untruth, lead us to Truth.